October 19, 2016 - Subspecialty Certification

 Brain Injury Medicine Examination Temporary Criteria Extended through 2022

-The temporary rules for qualifying to take the ABPMR's Brain Injury Medicine (BIM) subpsecialty examination — previously set to expire after 2018 — have just been extended through 2022.
+The temporary rules for qualifying to take the ABPMR's Brain Injury Medicine (BIM) subspecialty examination — previously set to expire after 2018 — have been extended through 2022.

 Typically with a new subspecialty (the first BIM Examination was in 2014), the American Board of Medical Specialties (ABMS) allows current practitioners a few years to take and pass the examination while fellowships are established.
 Because a critical mass of BIM fellowships has not yet been established, recently the ABMS granted ABPMR's request to extend the temporary criteria for current practitioners and those who have undergone a non-accredited fellowship.

 Now through 2022, ABPMR diplomates can apply for the BIM Examination via one of the following pathways:

 - successful completion of 12 months of an ACGME–accredited fellowship in BIM after residency and recommendation by the fellowship program director, OR

 - successful completion of 12 months of non-accredited BIM fellowship in a program affiliated with an ACGME–accredited PM&R residency training program and recommendation by the fellowship program director, OR

 - completion of a minimum of three years’ full-time practice experience (within the last five years and beyond completion of residency), of which at least 25 percent of professional time is specifically devoted to BIM; practice should be adequately broad to reasonably reflect the full scope of BIM.